What is the Derivatives Market?

 The exchange-traded derivatives have special codes depending on the month in which the contract expires.
 Across the market, the code for the contract would remain the same.
 Even if the market price for the contract can be checked on Bloomberg or Reuters using the codes depending on the contract expiry month.
 All contracts have a generic prefix code followed by the expiry month code and the year.

-The codes for expiry month are as below:
+The codes for the expiry month are as below:

 #2 – Over the Counter (OTC)